heliohackweek/Wang/README.md

   - The input/feature data T consists sinusoidal modes of random phases and amplitudes.
   - The output/label data q will be computed from the closure equation (1).
   - The model has only three fully-connected (dense) layers, i.e., only one hidden layer.
-  - The model is implemented using TensorFlow.
+  - The model is implemented using TensorFlow and is demonstrated in the [Jupyter notebook](notebooks/fluid_closure_learning-1d-000.ipynb)
 - We will enhance the simple model.
 Tentative tasks are
   - Learn how to apply a model learned from data of lower-resolution to data of higher-resolution.
   - Learn and try [Convolutional Neural Networks(CNN)](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks).